Meeshbhoombah/apcs/checklist.md

 # Checklist
-A checklist of data structures, sorting algorithims, etc to understand in order to have a strong foothold in CS.
+A broad checklist of concepts to cover in Computer Science theory.

----
 - [ ] Algorithmic Complexity
 ## Data Structures
 - [ ] Arrays
 - [ ] Linked Lists